Spencerooni/Spencerooni.github.io/_posts/2016-12-15-dynamics-crm-2011-search-bug.markdown

 Right... that's a bit weird.
 Sounds ridiculous.
 Probably something silly.
 User error.
 In saying that, I didn't have much reason to doubt them.
 They'd been pretty bang on with any issues raised up until then.

-So I opened up one of our instances of Dynamics CRM to test and navigated to the Client Overview list, typed "David", hit enter, waited for spinner to disappear... and wala!
+So I opened up one of our instances of Dynamics CRM to test and navigated to the Client Overview list, typed "David", hit enter, waited for spinner to disappear... and voila!
 Results!
 Of course it works!
 Look, everyone is called Dav...
 Wait a second...
 Alison, Andrew, Ben, Bernadette, Claire, David...
 I cleared the search box (so no search criteria) and hit enter.
 Same result.
 Everyone.
 Page 1 of loads.
 Not filtered.
 Typed "david" again, lower case this time.
 Same result.
 Everyone.
 Page 1 of loads.
 What if I click the search button instead of hitting enter, maybe it's calling something different?
 Nope, same result.

 So, the obvious questions to ask.